Layr-Labs/devkit-cli/README.md

 ### 3️⃣ Build Your AVS

-Compile AVS smart contracts and binaries to prepare your service for local execution:
+Compiles your AVS contracts and offchain binaries.
+Required before running a devnet or simulating tasks to ensure all components are built and ready.

 * Compiles smart contracts using Foundry.
 * Builds operator, aggregator, and AVS logic binaries.